chent7/GPD-Pocket2-Arch_installation_config/README.md

                                                                       ((((((,          ((((((*
                                                                      ((/                    ((/
                                                                                                *
+## Installation for arch linux is outdated.
+However, this guide is still useful for touchscreen configuration.

 The complete guide to installing Arch and configuring Arch on the GPD Pocket 2, based on all available online resources I can find on the GPD Pocket 2.

 Steps performed here may also be relevant to other distros.